confluentinc/schema-registry/docs/deployment.rst

 Downtime for Writes
 ^^^^^^^^^^^^^^^^^^^^

-You can migrate from Zookeeper based master election to Kafka based master election by following below outlined steps.
+You can migrate from |zk| based master election to Kafka based master election by following below outlined steps.
 These steps would lead to Schema Registry not being available for writes for a brief amount of time.